Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/08_CoreActions.md

 ![Core actions](../../Assets/Screenshots/ActindoWorkFlow/Workflows/CoreActions/CoreActions.png "[Core actions]")

-To create a workflow, you must include one or several workflow actions.
+To create a workflow, you must include one or several process actions.
-In the *Workflows* module, a certain number of workflow actions is always preconfigured, the so-called *Core actions*.
+In the *Workflows* module, a certain number of process actions is always preconfigured, the so-called *Core actions*.
 These core actions are used to build control flow structures in a workflow.
-Other workflow actions are available depending on the plugins installed in the current system.
+Other process actions are available depending on the plugins installed in the current system.

 In the following, the core actions, their use and their settings are described in detail: